Akha people: Contemporary issues

 "The Akha are identified with the opium growers who until recently dominated that portion of the "Golden Triangle" in Thailand.
 Thailand has taken steps to eradicate opium cultivation by resettling the Akha into permanent villages.
 However, both opium and long ingrained farming techniques are key to the complex Akha culture.
 While traditional opium cultivation has been suppressed, processed heroine and latest scourge, methamphetamine, is freely available from Burma.
 Thus Akha have become both impoverished farmers and in many cases narcotic addicts.
 As the Akha are resettled they come into contact with mainstream Thai culture, many Akha women are drawn to the "easy" money of the sex industry."

-The Akha are said to have the highest rates of addiction of all the hill tribes and are at the highest risk for contracting HIV, AIDS, or an STD.
+The Akha are said to have the highest rates of addiction of all the hill tribes and are at the highest risk for contracting HIV/AIDS or other STDs.
 Measures have been undertaken by state and human rights organizations including the UNESCO Asia Pacific Regional Bureau for Education in Bangkok, and NCA in Lao PDR, to provide hill tribes, including the Akha, with "comprehensive community-based, non-formal education" on HIV and drug abuse prevention.
 In addition, detoxification clinics have been opened in the region, with particularly positive consequences for women who tend to have lower rates of addiction, but often bear the brunt of compensating for their missing partners financially and emotionally.

 Despite their numbers, the Akha are the poorest of all the hill tribes.
 As roads bring accessibility and tourists, they provide relief from the poverty of village life, especially for the younger generations who increasingly find themselves engaged in labor outside the villages.
 Many villages report a population decrease as many leave to find work in the cities, often for very long periods.
 Many Akha complain that the younger generations are becoming increasingly less interested in traditional culture and ways and more and more susceptible to outside, mainstream, cultural influences.
 According to one author, where the village squares were once "filled with the sounds of courtship songs", radios are now more likely to play pop hits.